sbeam-dev/SbeamRSS/Docs.md

 ### Adding RSS sources

 After installation, you need to add some RSS subscription sources to begin your reading.
 To do this, switch to the "Source" section and press the "add" button.
+You need your RSS source link to proceed.

 #### Where to find RSS source links?